-Amazon Simple Storage Service (Amazon S3), provides developers and IT teams with secure, durable, highly-scalable object storage.
-Amazon S3 is easy to use, with a simple web service interface to store and retrieve any amount of data from anywhere on the web.
+Amazon Simple Storage Service (Amazon S3), provides developers and IT teams with secure, durable, highly-scalable cloud storage.
+Amazon S3 is easy to use object storage, with a simple web service interface to store and retrieve any amount of data from anywhere on the web.
 With Amazon S3, you pay only for the storage you actually use.
 There is no minimum fee and no setup cost.

 Amazon S3 offers a range of storage classes designed for different use cases including Amazon S3 Standard for general-purpose storage of frequently accessed data, Amazon S3 Standard - Infrequent Access (Standard - IA) for long-lived, but less frequently accessed data, and Amazon Glacier for long-term archive.
 Amazon S3 also offers configurable lifecycle policies for managing your data throughout its lifecycle.
 Once a policy is set, your data will automatically migrate to the most appropriate storage class without any changes to your applications.

-Amazon S3 can be used alone or together with other AWS services such as Amazon Elastic Compute Cloud (Amazon EC2) and AWS Identity and Access Management (IAM), as well as third party storage repositories and gateways.
-Amazon S3 provides cost-effective object storage for a wide variety of use cases including cloud applications, content distribution, backup and archiving, disaster recovery, and big data analytics.
+Amazon S3 can be used alone or together with other AWS services such as Amazon Elastic Compute Cloud (Amazon EC2) and AWS Identity and Access Management (IAM), as well as data migration services and gateways for initial or ongoing data ingestion.
+Amazon S3 provides cost-effective object storage for a wide variety of use cases including backup and recovery, nearline archive, big data analytics, disaster recovery, cloud applications, and content distribution.

 Amazon S3 allows you to store large amounts of data at a very low cost.
 Using lifecycle management, you can set policies to automatically migrate your data to Standard - Infrequent Access and Amazon Glacier as it ages to further reduce costs.
 You pay for what you need, with no minimum commitments or up-front fees.